Does Toenail Fungus Smell? Warning Signs & What It Means for Your Health

 • More advanced infection

-• Higher risk of spreading to other nails or skin
+• Higher risk of spreading to other nails or surrounding skin

-While odor alone doesn’t measure severity, it’s a strong sign that the infection should not be ignored.
+While odor alone doesn’t define severity, it’s a strong signal that the infection should not be ignored.

 What Happens If You Ignore a Smelly Toenail?